2024 Entry Fees and Updated Rules will be posted and LIVE on July 31, 2023.

 • Regional differences of the choreography, style, creativity and artistic expression

-***IMPORTANT*** A performer’s performance level may NOT be adjusted after the competition schedule is SET FINAL.
+***IMPORTANT*** A performer’s level may NOT be adjusted after the release of the FINAL schedule.
 The only exceptions to this rule include:

 1.)
 The judging panel deems a performance to be promoted to the next level on site at the competition through our Level Promotion Program.